Gaudenzio Ferrari: Mature work

 In the second decade of the 16th century Gaudenzio painted a series of great polyptychs in the area around Novara.
 A polyptych at Arona, Piedmont shows, in the upper register, God Blessing St. Ambrose, St. Felinus, St. Jerome and St. Gratianus and, in the lower, the Nativity with St. Catherine, St. Barbara, St. Gaudentius and St. Peter Martyr, with Christ and the Apostles on the predella (1511; Arona, Santa Maria).
 An altar (1514–21) in the Basilica of San Gaudenzio, shows a Nativity in the upper register with a divided Annunciation to either side of it and a Virgin and Child with Saints below, flanked by St. Peter, St. John the Baptist, St. Agabus and St. Paul.
 The predella is devoted to Legends of St. Gaudentius.
 In the second altar Gaudenzio conveys emotion with ease and grace, predominantly through rich and emotionally expressive colour.
+In 1514-1516 he contributed to the Ancona dell'Assunta.